 Which DeckWise screw is best for my project?

-- DeckWise ColorMatch Stainless Steel Trim-Head Screws are available in several colors.
+DeckWise ColorMatch Stainless Steel Trim-Head Screws are available in several colors.
 These screws match the colors of the DeckWise Ipe Clips.
-DeckWise Colormatch Decking Screws are made from high-quality 305 grade stainless steel for optimum performance with hardwoods and composite decking materials.
+DeckWise Colormatch Decking Screws are made from high-quality 305-grade stainless steel for optimum performance with hardwoods and composite decking materials.
 T15 star drive finish heads and auger tips provide easy installation.
-Note: 316 stainless steel with with a T10 Bit.
+Note: 316 stainless steel with a T10 Bit.
 This 316 stainless steel screw is used in coastal applications.

-- DeckWise Self-Tapping Metal Joist Deck Screws are designed explicitly for metal applications.
+DeckWise Self-Tapping Metal Joist Deck Screws are designed explicitly for metal applications.
 This multipurpose screw can be used to fasten all types of decking material from PVC, thermally modified wood, composite, capstock, and hardwoods to aluminum or steel.
 The Xylan coated #3 drill point and lead threads are tough enough to drill through metal and the load-bearing shaft area remains forgiving to remain ductile and resistant to stress cracking.
-It is a high performance 410 stainless steel fastener which allows Pro builders and DIY installs a uniform and long-lasting solution for metal joist decks.
+It is a high-performance 410 stainless steel fastener that allows professional builders and DIY installs a uniform and long-lasting solution for metal joist decks.

-- DeckWise 18-8 Grade Heat-Treated Stainless Steel Deck Screws offer our specially engineered four-sided tips and a serrated thread design to minimize board splitting or splintering, even when drilling near the edge.
-Heat treated for hardened toughness means less stripping, less snapping and less headaches when installing hidden deck fasteners, hidden siding fasteners or face screwing.
+DeckWise 18-8 Grade Heat-Treated Stainless Steel Deck Screws offer our specially engineered four-sided tips and a serrated thread design to minimize board splitting or splintering, even when drilling near the edge.
+Heat-treated for hardened toughness means less stripping, less snapping, and fewer headaches when installing hidden deck fasteners, hidden siding fasteners, or face screwing.